PennLINC/qsiprep/docs/preprocessing.rst

 The are three kinds of SDC available in qsiprep:

   1. :ref:`sdc_pepolar` (also called **blip-up/blip-down**):
-     This is the implementation from FMRIPREP, using 3dQwarp to correct a DWI series using a fieldmap in the fmaps directory [Jezzard1995]_.
+     This is the implementation from sdcflows, using 3dQwarp to correct a DWI series using a fieldmap in the fmaps directory [Jezzard1995]_.
      The reverse phase encoding direction scan can come from the fieldmaps directory or the dwi directory.